 The longest-serving member in the congressional history, Robert Byrd was a Democratic U.S. Senator (representing West Virginia) from January 1959 through June 2010.
-He cast a record 18,680 votes during the course of his Senate career.
+He led the Democratic caucus as Senate Majority Leader from 1977-81 and 1987-89, and as Senate Minority Leader from 1981-87.
+Byrd cast a record 18,680 votes during the course of his Senate career.

 Byrd was born Cornelius Calvin Sale, Jr., in November 1917 in North Wilkesboro, North Carolina.
 A year after his birth, Byrd’s mother died of influenza and the child was sent to live with his aunt and uncle, Vlurma and Titus Byrd, who renamed him Robert Carlyle Byrd and raised him in southern West Virginia.

 Enamored of the Ku Klux Klan parades that he witnessed in his youth, Byrd joined the KKK in 1942 and was eventually elected Exalted Cyclops of his local chapter.
 In his 2005 memoir, Robert C. Byrd: Child of the Appalachian Coalfields, Byrd describes the Klan as a fraternal assembly of “upstanding people” who at no time engaged in, or preached violence against, blacks, Jews, or Catholics.
 He adds that it was a Klan official who first persuaded him to seriously consider a career in politics.

 In 1945 Byrd penned a letter to Mississippi’s segregationist senator Theodore Bilbo, wherein he expressed anger over the Truman administration’s efforts to integrate the U.S. military.
 Wrote Byrd: